Updated: October 2022

 - Group therapy

-Your personal injury solicitor will help you arrange appropriate treatment in conjunction with your medical experts and look to recover the costs from your employers’ insurance company.
+Your personal injury solicitor will help arrange appropriate treatment in conjunction with your medical experts and look to recover the costs from your employer’s insurance company.

-Specialist personal injury solicitors should be asked to take conduct of accident at work claims for PTSD.
-At Mooneerams solicitors, we only handle personal injury claims and only act for claimants, i.e. the person making a claim; we don’t act for insurance companies or employers.
+Only instruct specialist personal injury solicitors to take on an accident at work claim for PTSD.
+Mooneerams Solicitors only handle personal injury claims and only for claimants, i.e. those making a claim.
+Mooneerams don’t act for insurance companies or employers.

 Moooneerams Solicitors won the Personal Injury Team of the Year accolade at the Wales Legal Awards in 2022.
 Our Personal Injury team has over 100 years of combined experience handling personal injury claims.